Electricity Laws and Incentives in Arizona

 Alternative Fuel Vehicle (AFV) Special License Plate

-The Arizona Department of Transportation (ADOT) must issue a special license plate to dedicated AFVs.
-Dedicated AFVs include vehicles powered exclusively by propane, compressed natural gas, electricity, hydrogen, a blend of hydrogen with propane or natural gas.
+The Arizona Department of Transportation (ADOT) must issue a special license plate or sticker to dedicated AFVs.
+Dedicated AFVs include vehicles powered exclusively by propane, compressed natural gas, electricity, hydrogen, or a blend of hydrogen with propane or natural gas.
 AFVs may not be capable of operating on any other fuel type.
 There is no limit to the number of AFV license plates ADOT can issue.
-The Arizona Department of Environmental Quality (ADEQ) must inspect vehicles converted to operate solely on alternative fuel and issue an Alternative Fuel Certificate before converted vehicles may receive the AFV special plate.
+The Arizona Department of Environmental Quality (ADEQ) must inspect vehicles converted to operate solely on alternative fuel and issue an Alternative Fuel Certificate before converted vehicles may receive the AFV special plate or sticker.
 State or agency directors who conduct activities of a confidential nature and use AFVs are exempt from the requirement to display an AFV special license plate.
 For more information, see the ADOT Specialty Plates website.

-(Reference Arizona Revised Statutes 1-215 and 28-2416)
+(Reference House Bill 2887, 2025 and Arizona Revised Statutes 1-215 and 28-2416)

 Electric School Bus Purchase Authorization